yunqingchen/techAssessment-ATL/README.md

 `npm start`

-I used Sequelize, PG, Postman, Postico to build the backend.
-I used html-template-tag, Nodemon, Express and Javascript to build out the frontend.

 ### Features

 - view all articles
-- render individual article page
+- click on individual article to render article page, with author names
 - add/edit article and saves to database
-  - shows error if url is empty or already exists
+  - shows error if url or id is empty or already exists
 - delete article

 - view all authors
-- view individual author page
+- click on author's name to render individual author page with list of their articles

-- view authors linked to article
-- view articles linked to author

 Thanks for reading!